-Strategies & Programs Focus Area of Engagement Positive Relationships Building positive relationships between student, parents/guardians, staff and the Parish community.
+Strategies & Programs Focus Area of Engagement Positive Relationships Building positive relationships between students, parents/ guardians, staff and the Parish community.
 Social, emotional, cognitive, spiritual.
-School Wide Behaviour Expectations Across all grade levels students are explicitly taught the school expectations of respect for self, others and the environment.
-This philosophy has been adapted from the data received from staff survey that was based on the National Safe Schools Framework.
-Social, emotional, spiritual, safety.
-Circle Time A time in the classroom that enables teachers to focus on building social relationships and reinforce the school behaviour expectations.
-Social, emotional, spiritual.
-Developmentally Appropriate Instruction Play based and discovery focussed learning challenges students to pursue learning in their individual learning style.
-Play encourages their social and emotional development.
-Social, emotional, cognitive, spiritual.
+School Wide Behaviour Expectations Social, emotional, spiritual, safety.
+Circle Time Social, emotional, spiritual.
+Developmentally Appropriate Play based and discovery focussed learning challenges students to pursue learning in their individual learning Social, emotional, Instruction style.
+Play encourages their social and emotional cognitive, spiritual.
 Personal Learning Safe and positive learning spaces and programs that allow students to take risks with their learning and cater to individual needs.
 Reasonable adjustments made in conjunction with learning support team.
+Social, emotional, cognitive.
 Restorative Practice Restorative Practice is an approach to discipline and relationship management that can transform the climate of a school and strengthen relationships between students, and between teachers and students, laying the foundation Social, emotional, spiritual.

-for improved academic and personal outcomes in education.
-Making Jesus Rea A program that encourages students to reflect the image of Social.
-1 emotional, 1 spiritual. and trustworthiness, understanding, tolerance and inclusion, responsibility, accountability and fairness.
+1 for improved academic and personal outcomes in education.
+Making Jesus Rea al A program that encourages students to reflect the image of Jesus to the people around them.
+These include the emotional, values of showing care and compassion, respect, honesty spiritual. and trustworthiness, understanding, tolerance and inclusion, responsibility, accountability and fairness.
 Student Students have the opportunity to reflect upon their Cognitive, social, Conferences and learning, to set personal goals and celebrate success. emotional.
-LA Meetings This process also engages families in the learning of their LA Weetings children.
+LA Meetings This process also engages families in the learning of their children.
 Liturgy, Prayer & Students have the opportunity to reflect and engage in Spiritual.
 Meditation formalised prayer.
 Also to connect with the wider parish community.
 Counselling School counsellor is available to receive student referrals Social, from classroom teachers. emotional.
 Defence School Provides a range of services and resources for Defence Social, Transition children, to transition between schools and education emotional, systems when families move, and to provide support for cognitive. the unique needs of Defence students.
-Speech & Providing resources and information, as well giving advice Cognitive.
-Language and direction to students, their carers, teachers and other Intervention professionals.
-Chaplain Provides pastoral wellbeing services to support students, Social, emotional.
-Social Justice Mission Madness, Meals on Wheels, Project Compassion, Social Outreach Social Justice Immersion Programs, Birralee House.
+0 Speech & Cognitive.
+Language and direction to students, their carers, teachers and other 0 Intervention professionals.
+Chaplain Provides pastoral wellbeing services to support students, Social, staff and the school community. emotional.
+Social Justice Mission Madness, Meals on Wheels, Project Compassion, Outreach Social Justice Immersion Programs, Birralee House.
 Community Students are organised into four cross- age communities.
 Social, physical.
-Leaders These communities form the basis for competitions in athletics, walk- a- thon etc. Guardian Angels Senior students provide friendship and support to a Social, foundation buddy in their transition to school life. emotional, Classroom Guardian Angels are also provided to students spiritual. new to St Monica's.
+Leaders These communities form the basis for competitions in athletics, walk- a- thon etc. Guardian Angels Senior students provide friendship and support to a Social, 5 foundation buddy in their transition to school life. emotional, Classroom Guardian Angels are also provided to students spiritual. new to St Monica's.
 Reading Provides targeted literacy intervention to students at risk.
 Cognitive.
 Intervention Levelled Literacy Intervention LIZZIE Parent Providing opportunities for parents to contribute to and be Social.
 Involvement a part of the school community and culture.
 To encourage a sense of inclusion within the school community.